 Investing outside the United States involves risks, such as currency fluctuations, periods of illiquidity and price volatility.
 These risks may be heightened in connection with investments in developing countries.
 The return of principal for bond funds and for funds with significant underlying bond holdings is not guaranteed.
 Higher yielding, higher risk bonds can fluctuate in price more than investment-grade bonds, so investors should maintain a long-term perspective.

 Bloomberg® is a trademark of Bloomberg Finance L.P. (collectively with its affiliates, “Bloomberg”).
 Barclays® is a trademark of Barclays Bank Plc (collectively with its affiliates, “Barclays”), used under license.
 Neither Bloomberg nor Barclays approves or endorses this material, guarantees the accuracy or completeness of any information herein and, to the maximum extent allowed by law, neither shall have any liability or responsibility for injury or damages arising in connection therewith.

-MSCI does not approve, review or produce reports published on this site, makes no express or implied warranties or representations and is not liable whatsoever for any data represented.
-You may not redistribute MSCI data or use it as a basis for other indices or investment products.
+MSCI All Country World Index ex USA is a free float-adjusted market capitalization-weighted index that is designed to measure equity market results in the global developed and emerging markets, excluding the United States.
+The index consists of more than 40 developed and emerging market country indexes.
+MSCI has not approved, reviewed or produced this report, makes no express or implied warranties or representations and is not liable whatsoever for any data in the report.
+You may not redistribute the MSCI data or use it as a basis for other indices or investment products.